-Focus: The Planning Committee implements the mandates described in the California Education Code and works closely with the California Department of Education, Early Learning and Care Division (CDE/ELCD) on issues related to early care and education services funded by the CDE.
+Focus: The Planning Committee implements the mandates described in the California Education Code.
+As of July 2021, the Planning Committee will work closely with the California Departments of Social Services and Education on issues related to early care and education services funded by the State.
 Mandates include: